mind-yer-website/mind-yer-website.github.io/docs/index.md

     ```

-- Don't use `var` any more - we have `const` and `let` which Babel will compile as necessary.
-Favour `const` over `let` in ES6.
-In JavaScript, `const` means that the identifier can’t be reassigned. `let` is a signal that the variable may be reassigned, it also signals that the variable will be used only in the block it’s defined in.
+- Don't use `var` any more - use `let` In JavaScript, `const` means that the identifier can’t be reassigned. `let` is a signal that the variable may be reassigned, it also signals that the variable will be used only in the block it’s defined in.

 - single let pattern: